-The field team will collect a series of flow-weighted, depth-integrated water samples using a US D-95 sampler.
 The US D-95 suspended sediment and water quality sampler was developed to meet the requirement for a suspended-sediment sampler capable of collecting noncontaminated samples for trace-element analysis in streams less than 15 feet deep.
 The sampler collects a water-sediment sample at an inflow efficiency ranging from 0.9 to 1.1 and remains stable in stream velocities ranging from 1.7 to 6.7 feet per second (ft/sec).
 The bronze body casting is coated with plastic and the tail section is constructed from plastic to reduce potential contamination when used for trace-element sampling.
 The sampler is designed to accept either the 1-liter (L) Teflon or 1-L plastic bottle and the US D-77 sediment sampler cap and nozzles.